numpi/hm-toolbox/README.md

  flatpak install flathub org.octave.Octave
 ```
 You can then run Octave from the menu or by typing <code>flatpak run org.octave.Octave</code> in a terminal.
+Some functions require dependencies found in additional packages, namely <code>octave-control</code>
+(for the solvers of Lyapunov and Sylvester equations) and <code>octave-statistics</code> (for
+the ACA code that is used inside the HODLR handle constructor).

 # References

 1. Massei, S., Palitta, D., & Robol, L. (2018).
 Solving Rank-Structured Sylvester and Lyapunov Equations.
 SIAM Journal on Matrix Analysis and Applications, 39(4), 1564-1590.
 2. Kressner, D., Massei, S., & Robol, L. (2019).
 Low-rank updates and a divide-and-conquer method for linear matrix equations.
 SIAM Journal on Scientific Computing 41 (2), A848-A876.
+3. Kressner, D., Massei, S., & Robol, L. (2019). hm-toolbox: Matlab software for HODLR and HSS matrices, arXiv preprint arXiv:1909.07909.